-Why book Piura to mancora bus with redBus?
+Why book a Piura to Máncora bus with redBus?

-You can also avail time-to-time redBus offers while booking online bus tickets from Piura to mancora.
-Follow simple, fast and secure bus booking procedure.
-This helps to create a joyful road travel experience!
+You can also time-to-time redBus offers while booking your bus tickets online from Piura to Máncora.
+Follow a simple, fast and secure bus booking procedure.
+This helps save time and also helps to create a joyful travel experience!

 Piura was one of the first cities to be founded by Spanish in Latin America, in this case by Francisco Pizarro in 1532.
 The name of Piura comes from the word “Pirhua” that in quechua means barn or supply storehouse.
 In times Piura was a storehouse base to quechua inhabitants.
 It’s also known as “the carob tree city”, due to its leafy vegetation in the summer rainy season.
 Numerous ethnic groups have lived in Piura throughout History; among those settlers, the tallanes, vicus and yungas stand out.

 It's been many centuries since the Tallanes were the first inhabitants of Máncora.
 Nowadays, 105 years after its official foundation, Máncora, which took its name from a large property close to the Chira river, has been transformed in a beach-city with nearly 10000 residents.
 Máncora is a tourist reference worldwide, famous for the beaches of indomitable waves, its flourishing tourism development and its incomparable landscapes.